Automated fault tree learning from continuous-valued sensor data: a case study on domestic heaters: Method

 \subsection{Learning the fault tree}

-This second step uses the Boolean data obtained during threshold learning, and generates and evaluates an FT per failure mode.
+In the second step of our approach, we use the Boolean data obtained during threshold learning, to generate and evaluate an FT for each failure mode.
 Each input dataset contains all sensor variables (in one of their daily statistics) and one failure variable.

 As an example of data availability for the failure variable, \Cref{fig:notifications} shows the number of notifications per day for ``Warning low ch\_pressure''.
-The rising trend is due to the increasing number of heaters installed---see \Cref{fig:data_collection}.
+The rising trend is due to the increasing number of heaters installed---c.f.\ \Cref{fig:data_collection}.
 Seasonality is clear, as significantly more notifications are sent in months with lower outside temperatures in The Netherlands.
 For this failure mode, the dataset contains $52489$ daily data points with failure notifications.

-To each such data point showing failure, we add as counterpart the most recent data point showing normal operation, for the same heater, leading to a combined, balanced dataset of roughly twice the size.
+To each such data point showing failure, we add as counterpart a data point that describes a \textit{normal} operation regime.
+More than one choice may be valid for this.
+We select the most recent data point showing normal operation for the same heater.
+The nearest future datapoint after the heater is fixed would be another valid option, but options that take into account a longer history of operation for the heater are less valid, because the heaters have different life spans (or ages) in the dataset.
+Adding this counterpart leads to a combined, balanced dataset of roughly twice the size.
 This is the dataset used to generate the fault tree.

 To learn the FT we use an improved version of our previous algorithm LIFT \cite{NBS18}.
 Given a Boolean failure variable and the set of all real-valued sensor variables, thresholds are first learnt for the discretisation of the sensor variables into Boolean variables---henceforth referred to as \emph{thresholded variables}---as described in \Cref{sec:method:thresholds}.